 In the case of an unmarried decedent, the right to file a civil suit for wrongful death typically falls on either the next family member in line, as determined by the state or the executor of the decedent’s estate.
 In states in which the decedent did not have a will but the law only allows the executor to file a wrongful death claim, the court may appoint a personal representative of the estate.

 Some states allow any family members or dependents of the decedent to file wrongful death claims, including unrelated beneficiaries.
 In these cases, the court often requires the consolidation of all wrongful death claims concerning a single individual into one lawsuit.
+Civil rights attorneys can offer further guidance on how to proceed based on the specifics of your case.

 A Lawyer Can Help You with Your Wrongful Death Case